mrfatguy/delphi-folder-tree-builder/README.md

 Simple tool (with sources), written in Delphi tool to build entire tree of your folders and subfolders.

-You can use this project as either functional tool to traverse your entire folders structure, count files and get total file size.
-Or, you can use parts of source code to implement multi-folder recursive searching algorithm in your own application.
+You can use this project as either a tool, to traverse your entire folders structure, count files and get total file size.
+Or you can its  source code to implement multi-folder recursive searching algorithm in your own application.
+Keep in mind, that both comments and names (variables, object) are in Polish.
+I didn't find enough time and determination to translated them as well.
+I only tranlsated strings.

+**You're only getting project's source code and nothing else!
+You need to find all missing Delphi components by yourself.**

 ### Status